Sharon has been making and selling soaps and personal care products for about five years.

 Beldi soaps have enjoyed renewed interest and popularity in recent years.
 These are soft "paste" or "gel" type soaps that owe their softness to the use of potassium hydroxide (KOH) rather than sodium hydroxide (NaOH) in the soapmaking process.
 KOH and NaOH are two different types of lye.
 In soapmaking, lye—a strong base—reacts with the weak fatty acids that make up fats and oils to become soap.

-Traditional Beldi soaps were made with olive oil--the material most readily available for soap making in the Middle East.
+Traditional Beldi soaps were made with olive oil—the material most readily available for soap making in the Middle East.
 Crushed olives are often incorporated into traditional Beldi soaps.
-These soaps were--and still are--traditionally used in Turkish baths, or hammams, though they are now a specialty of Morroco.
-They are applied to damp skin, left on the skin for ten minutes or so in the steam room, and then scrubbed of with a kessel, a coarse glove used for exfoliation.
+These soaps were—and still are—traditionally used in Turkish baths, or hammams, though they are now a specialty of Morroco.
+They are applied to damp skin, left on the skin for ten minutes or so in the steam room, and then scrubbed off with a kessa hammam, a coarse glove used for exfoliation.

 Modern soap makers have embraced these soft "paste" soaps and begun making their own adaptations of them, making use of the nearly endless variety of fats and oils available to today's soap maker.